Category B

 On a slippery driving course, you will learn to avoid risks related to slippery roads.
 We believe that its importance is self-evident in our climate. 😊

-State exams for a driver of a passenger car
+State exams for a category B driver

 The theory test consists of 40 questions, ten of which are about road safety.
 You can make up to five mistakes; however, only one mistake is allowed in the case of questions on road safety.
 You will have 30 minutes to complete the test.